 The DISC personality model includes a total of 12 distinct personality types, expanding beyond the four basic disc styles to account for blends such as:

-The lowercase ‘i’ in DiSC is part of the trademark held by John Wiley & Sons, Inc., and distinguishes Everything DiSC and DiSC Classic from other assessments based on the model.
+The lowercase ‘i’ in DISC is part of the trademark held by John Wiley & Sons, Inc., and distinguishes from other assessments based on the model.

-The Everything DiSC assessment features eight scales and twelve styles to allow for a more nuanced understanding of personality within an international context.
-It’s also noteworthy that DiSC style preferences show few scoring differences based on demographics such as:
+The DISC assessment features eight scales and twelve styles to allow for a more nuanced understanding of personality within an international context.
+It’s also noteworthy that DISC style preferences show few scoring differences based on demographics such as:

 Next, we will examine how DISC is tailored to fit cultural contexts.